 The NIG dormitories are available for students.See here for more detail

-NIG offers a travel support for student to attend international meetings.
-Sokendai offers programs to support students who perform collaborative study or an internship abroad longer than 2 weeks.International Travel Support (NIG): The Short-Stay Study Abroad Program
+The Department of Genetics offers travel support for students who attend and give a presentation at an international meetings.
+SOKENDAI offers programs to support students who perform collaborative study or participate in an internship program abroad for longer than 2 weeks.International Travel Support (Department of Genetics): SOKENDAI Student Dispatch Program

 The Morishima Award is given to students who receive a doctoral degree with outstanding performance in the Department of Genetics, SOKENDAI.
 The students will be granted a certificate and an incentive in order to reward them for their outstanding research and to encourage further achievement.